 Butcher-block is a natural countertop excellent for chopping and preparing food.
 Even if there are a scratch or two from knives used in the kitchen, it will add to the eclectic look of the tabletop.
 However, if not careful, butcher-block can be easily damage by standing water, spills that are not cleaned properly, and hot pots and pans.
 Since butcher-block is a porous material, it is important that you seal all wood surfaces with mineral oil or a similar protectant on a yearly basis.
 Additionally, wood should be sanded down and refinished every ten to twenty years, depending on the user traffic.

-Even though butcher-block is an excellent surface for chefs needing prep and cut food, the surface is not as durable as natural stones such as marble and granite ad does require a decent amount of maintenance.
-Per square foot of butcher-block, you can expect to pay around $40 to $150, depending on the style and type of wood used.
+Even though butcher-block is an excellent surface for chefs needing prep and cut food, the surface is not as durable as natural stones such as marble and granite and does require a certain amount of maintenance.
+Per square foot, you can expect to pay around $40 to $150, depending on the style and type of wood used.

 If you are willing to spend the time and energy to upkeep your butcher-block surfaces, they can be a beautiful addition to your home or office!